 - Unable to completely evacuate a bowel movement

 - The need to digitate (use a finger to assist) while defecating

 - Increased urgency to defecate

 - Vaginal laxity (a feeling of “looseness” accompanied by less sensation)

 - Loss of self-esteem

-There are many daily lifestyle changes and exercises that can be used to prevent, delay, or manage post-hysterectomy prolapse.
+There are many lifestyle changes and exercises that can be used to prevent, delay, or manage post-hysterectomy prolapse.
 4

 Make Kegel Exercises (Pelvic Floor Exercises) a Habit

 Kegel exercises strengthen your pelvic floor muscles.
 While they were initially created for preventing urinary incontinence, doing these exercises can also help with pelvic organ prolapse by preventing the organs from descending.

 Among the many side effects of constipation, this condition can also cause you to exert too much pressure on the pelvic floor.
 With appropriate dietary changes, proper hydration, and medication, it is possible to manage constipation.